-Should I make or accept a without prejudice injury claim offer - What are the risks?
+Should I accept a without prejudice offer?
+What are the risks?

 Woman reading without prejudice compensation offer